-Romania: Electricity traders complain to energy regulator ANRE to decision electricity at a fixed price18.
-December 2014. / SEE Energy News
+Romania: Electricity traders complain to energy regulator ANRE to decision electricity at a fixed price, SEE Energy News

 Electricity traders in Romania complained about the decision of the Romanian regulatory agency ANRE which forces them to trade with electricity at fixed prices and quantities on January 1st, 2015th.
 The appeal does not stop the commandapplication, but suppliers seek legal ways to achieve this goal.

 ANRE believes that there are manipulations at the electricity market in previous years, through closed transactions in the stock market OPCOM with variable prices and quantities.
 “Operators say that they should be allowed to make contracts with flexible prices (price formula) and the uncertain quantities, as this will encourage long-term contracts and energy products contracting with great variation in production capacities, in particular, based on renewable energy sources.
 Competition for the price, in most cases, only one percent share of the contract price represents the manipulation of the electricity market”, claim ANREexperts.